Sharp variational estimates of Stein-Wainger type operators

 We next discuss the novelties and challenges encountered in the proof of our main results.
 Specifically, the key novelties and difficulties primarily arise in establishing the short variation-norm estimate.

 \begin{itemize}

 \item In dealing with generic phase functions $\g$ in this context, it's important to note that these functions may not necessarily exhibit the property $\g(st)=\g(s)\g(t)$.
 As a result, the proofs for the corresponding long and short variation-norm estimates become more intricate compared to the case of homogeneous phase functions.
-Similar complexities have been observed in the studies involving associated maximal operators (see, for example, \cite{LY22, LV24}), analogous to the endpoint case discussed here with $r=\infty$.
+Similar complexities have been observed in the studies involving associated maximal operators (see, for example, \cite{LY22,LSY21,LYu22}, which inspired me to consider more general phase functions), analogous to the endpoint case discussed here with $r=\infty$.
 However, the scenario we are addressing encompasses the range $r\in(2,\infty)$, introducing an additional layer of complexity to the problem.
 This is because we now have to establish corresponding estimates with faster decay.

 \item